 WannaCry is a ransomware program, also known as WannaCrypt, WanaCrypt0r 2.0, Wanna Decryptor and others similar.
-Targeting systems using Microsoft Windows, it has launched a massive cyber-attack, infecting more than 230,000 computers in 99 countries.
+Targeting systems using Microsoft Windows, it has launched a massive cyber-attack, infecting hundreds of thousands of computers in more than a hundred countries.

 It began its attack on Friday, infecting computers worldwide through email attachments.
 After infecting one computer, it infected all others in a local area network (LAN).
 The ransomware encrypts the infected computer's hard disk drive, then attempts to gain access so it can further spread on random computers connected to the internet via TCP port 445.